 Domestic abuse can affect anyone regardless of ethnicity, age, gender, sexuality or social background.
-Kent and Medway CCG are part of the Kent and Medway Domestic Abuse and Sexual Violence Executive Group.
+NHS Kent and Medway CCG is part of the Kent and Medway Domestic Abuse and Sexual Violence Executive Group.
 The group work together to meet the shared goals defined in the Kent and Medway Domestic Abuse Strategy 2020 – 2023.

 You can find out more about the strategy here.

 If you are concerned you, or someone you know, is at risk more information about support services can be found here.

 Extremism and radicalisation in our community are real threats to our society and being aware of the signs is the first step.
 You can help to reduce the threat from terrorism, radicalisation and extremism by being vigilant, knowing what to report and reporting it.
 You can find out more here.